wp-plugins/advanced-responsive-video-embedder/README.txt

 * New: Added MPORA support
 * New: Added (real) thumbnail support for Collegehumor, Twitch, FunnyOrDie, MPORA
 * New: `[arve_tests]` shortcode that is used to test the plugin and provide examples.
 * New: `[arve_supported]` shortcode probably of no use for users.
-It will generate the a list of what providers with what features are supported.
+It will generate the a list of providers with supported features.
 * Improved: Enabled fake thumbnails for Comedycentral, Gametrailers and Spike
 * Improved: Remote API calls and handling their errors.
 * Improved: Get high resolution thumbnails from YouTube if available.
-* Improved: The evil admin message is now only shown once to users who can delete plugins (Admins and the like) and if the plugin is installed longer than a week.
+* Improved: The evil admin message is now only shown once to users who can delete plugins (Admins and the like) and if the plugin was activated a week ago or longer.
 * Improved: Lots of smaller code improvements.

 = 3.6.1 =